phutondog/P3_Trailmates_Backend/README.md

 A user logs on to trailmates.com looking for a buddy to hike, they search up a specific trail in the hiking search bar.<br>
 Then the user flags that they want to do the hike and see other people that want to do the hike in a similar time frame.<br>
 The user then messages another user asking to go on a hike.
 The other user gets a notification from the original user<br>
-who messaged them, and they set up the hiking plan from there.
+who messaged them, and they set up the hiking plan from ther

 ## MVP
 #### USER